Duke-GCB/D4S2/README.md

 ## Creating Email templates and users

-D4S2 sends emails on behalf of users.
-To do this, the email templates must be registered and linked to a user's group.
+D4S2 sends emails to notify recipients of data deliveries and other actions.
+To share or deliver data using D4S2, sending users must belong to **groups**.
+Each group must have a set of email templates registered for the actions its users will perform (share, delivery, accept, decline, etc).

+The email templates are intended to be specific to a group of users (such as a data-generating core facility), so there is no default group.

+To administer groups and email templates:

 1. Login to admin at http://127.0.0.1:8000/admin (using your superuser account)
 2. Create a group